 The model I bought

-The model I bought was labeled as Freehawk Fish Tank Auto-siphon in one description and just as a squeezing aquarium auto-siphon in another.
-It works like the other gravel vacuum cleaners with a priming bulb.
+The model I bought to clean my tank was labeled as Freehawk Fish Tank Auto-siphon in one description and just as a squeezing aquarium auto-siphon in another.
+It works like the other fish tank vacuum with a priming bulb.
 Part of the way down the tube, there is a bulb, with a one-way check valve, that you squeeze to start the flow of water.
 So this siphon met my minimum requirements.
 The price was very reasonable, but what immediately caught my attention about the Freehawk Fish tank auto-siphon were two features that I hadn’t seen on the other models.

 - A flow rate control valve